 Results.
 Students can access their scores in their Student Profile found on the Pearson VUE website within 48 hours of taking the exam.
-Results are sent directly to the Assistant Director of Academic Advising in the OSS aligned to DCHS when students take the exam on the University of Redlands campus.
-For students taking the exam at an off-site testing center, they are required to send their results to the Assistant Director of the OSS.
+Results are sent directly to the OLC when students take the exam on the University of Redlands campus.
+For students taking the exam at an off-site testing center, they are required to send their results to the Office of Licensure and Credentialing at olc@redlands.edu.

-Students entering the CMHC program in fall of 2022 must obtain a minimum score of 84 to be considered passing.
+Students entering the CMHC program in Fall of 2024 must obtain a minimum score of 79 to be considered passing.